-Working in collaboration with DLA Piper, our anti modern slavery strategy and due diligence process is developed and reviewed by a cross-functional Sustainable Procurement Working Group, including representatives from our Procurement, Property and Workplace, Responsible Business, and

-Office of the General Counsel teams.
+Our anti-modern slavery strategy and diligence processes are developed and reviewed by a cross-functional Sustainable Procurement Working Group, including representatives from our Procurement, Property and Workplace, Responsible Business, and Office of the General Counsel teams.
 The Working Group is sponsored by our Chief Operating Officer and is accountable to the firm's Executive and Board.
 A Procurement Assurance Committee is in place to review Procurement and Supplier related risks.
 The committee consists of members from Information Security, Procurement, Data Privacy, Legal, Responsible Business and Sustainability, Security and Insurance.
 Outputs of the Committee go to the Directors of Business and Service Delivery and Responsible Business.